-Frankie Avalon, Fabian, and Bobby Rydell performing together as The Golden Boys in packed venues throughout the country since 1985, has been called "one of the most exciting acts in show business."
+Frankie Avalon, Fabian, and Lou Christie performing together as The Golden Boys in packed venues throughout the country since 1985, has been called "one of the most exciting acts in show business."

 The show unites three exciting performers who emerged from the same South Philadelphia neighborhood at the same time, and went on to become world renown personalities.